Venezuela For Kids

 Venezuela for Kids | Venezuelan People

-The region of today’s Venezuela was settled already about 15,000 years ago.
-Among the indigenous population of the area are the Timoto-Cuicas, the Kalina and the Mariche people.
+The region of today’s Venezuela was already settled about 15,000 years ago.
+Among the many indigenous population of the area were the Timoto-Cuicas, the Kalina and the Mariche people and the Warao and Wayuu still live in Venezuela today.

 Caracas - Venezuela's capital city

 Caracas is the largest urban area in Venezuela and houses about three million people.
-Most of the Venezuelans live in the northern and western highlands.
+Most of the Venezuelans live in the northern and western parts of the country, especially in the highlands and valleys along the coast.

-Venezuelans enjoy being out and about such as in Caracas East Park, where there is also the Humboldt Planetarium, a zoo and a children's museum with a replica of the caravel of explorer Christopher Columbus.
+Many Venezuelans enjoy being out and about in Caracas, in the Parque del Este (East Park), where there are several attractions such as the Humboldt Planetarium, a zoo and a children's museum with a replica of the sailing ship of explorer Christopher Columbus and other historic ships.

 Parque del Este (East Park) in Caracas

-Education in Venezuela is free for children up to 15 years, however, in rural areas many schools do not have toilets, windows, proper classrooms.
-In remote areas access to a library or computers, are something most children only can dream of.
+Education for children up to 15 years is free in Venezuela, however, in rural and remote areas many schools do not have basic facilities such as proper classrooms, toilets or even windows.
+Access to a computer or a library is something most children in these areas only can dream of.

 In Venezuela it is prohibited to manufacture, possess or sell violent video games and toys, still Venezuela is one of the most dangerous countries to live in.